dojiTech/fertify-ai-app/README.md

 - Thanks to all contributors who have helped shape Fertify AI
 - Special thanks to the agricultural experts who provided domain knowledge
 - Built with Expo and React Native
+- and most importantly, I want to thank the almighty God, Jesus Christ, my brother and savior for always giving me diretions inspiration
+-